south-bend-code-works/code-week/lessons/intro/code-week.md

 CSS is separated by selectors, like `body`, `section`, `p`, etc...

-- [ ] Find the body selector, and try changing the background color of the page by adding the line: `background-color: red;`
+<input type="checkbox" class="checkbox"> Find the body selector, and try changing the background color of the page by adding the line: `background-color: red;`

 ### Text Colors